ujjwalguptaofficial/shivneri.docs/docs/tutorial/get-started.md

 end
 ```

-In the above code we have added "DefaultController" with path "/*" in routes list.
+In the above code - we have only added "DefaultController" with path "/\*" in routes list.
+Now Shivneri knows that for route "/\*" - "DefaultController" needs to be executed.

-Browse the url - <a href="http://localhost:4000" target="_blank">http://localhost:4000</a>
+Now let's test our end point by browsing url - <a href="http://localhost:4000" target="_blank">http://localhost:4000</a>

 You will see result "Welcome to Shivneri" which is what we are returning from method "index".